Dorze people

-The Dorze are ethnic group and small community inhabited Gamo Highlands in southern Ethiopia.
-They speak Gamo language, a dialect of Afroasiatic language.
+The Dorze are one of the Gamo communities inhabiting the Gamo Highlands in southern Ethiopia.
+They speak the Dorze language, an Omotic tongue.

 Population

 According to Ethnologue, the Dorze numbered 29,000 individuals (1994 census), of whom 9,910 were monolingual.

 They primarily live in the southern parts of the country, though some have migrated to Addis Ababa and other regions.
 Many reside in villages near the cities of Chencha and Arba Minch.

 Language

 They speak the Dorze language, an Omotic tongue.

 Culture

 Weaving is a primary profession for a number of Dorze.
 Traditional Dorze textiles are colourful.

 They are known for their traditional weaving of huts made out of local bamboo.
 The huts can last up to 80 years.

 Their polyphonic multi-part vocal music features a sophisticated use of hocket.

 Religion

 Dorze people originally adhered to traditional African religions.
 Most are members to the faith of the Ethiopian Orthodox Tewahedo Church.